How Becoming Vegan Almost Killed Me!

-The Carnivore Code by Dr Paul Saladino is the first book I studied.
-It’s packed with science and research — everything from how our ancestors lived, how plants have mostly toxins, the chemical “warfare” that goes on in our bodies, myths of health needs such as fiber, and the many nutrients we simply can’t get through a plant-based diet.
+The Carnivore Code by Dr. Paul Saladino is the first book I studied.
+It's packed with science and research -- everything from how our ancestors lived, how plants have mainly toxins, the chemical "warfare" that goes on in our bodies, myths of health needs such as fiber, and the many nutrients we simply can't get through a plant-based diet.
 The Carnivore Code has become my go-to book on all things diet-related.

-Another great book is The Carnivore Diet by Dr Shawn Baker.
-It’s easier to “digest” (see what I did there) but still has incredible information on a carnivore lifestyle.
+Another great book is The Carnivore Diet by Dr. Shawn Baker.
+It's easier to "digest" (see what I did there), but it still has incredible information on a carnivore lifestyle.

-There are so many other other MDs and people promoting a animal-based eating lifestyles.
-There’s Mikhaila Peterson who discusses the “lion diet” and has highly engaging and phenomenal content on her Instagram and YouTube channels.
+There are so many other MDs and people promoting an animal-based eating lifestyle.
+There's Mikhaila Peterson, who discusses the "lion diet" and has highly engaging and phenomenal content on her Instagram and YouTube channels.
 Brian Sanders gets into the many benefits of a Sapien diet.
 Even Joe Rogan has supported the carnivore diet on his podcast.

-This segment of health is growing exponentially and the positive effects on sustainable agriculture.
-And, if you think eating meat is harming animals, take a look at CarnivoreisVegan on Instagram — love that account!
+This segment of health is growing exponentially, and the positive effects on sustainable agriculture.
+And, if you think eating meat is harming animals, take a look at CarnivoreisVegan on Instagram -- I love that account!

 My Final Thoughts?

-At the time of writing this article, it has been roughly 3 years since switching to a predominantly animal-based diet.
+At the time of writing this article, it has been roughly three years since switching to a predominantly animal-based diet.
 My health, workouts, relationships, stress levels, and so much more have positively increased.

 The anxiety I experienced has vanished.
 My blood work is completely normal.
 My gym workouts are on fire.
 Oh, and my testosterone is through the roof!

-If you know deep in your gut that something is wrong with your body, I encourage you to explore a similar route.
-I do mix in some berries, avocados, and other safer vegetables, but I’ll never go back to listening to “experts” in nutrition and medical recommendations.
+If you know deep in your gut something is wrong with your body, I encourage you to listen to your body and explore a similar route.
+I mix some berries, avocados, and other fruits, but I'll never go back to listening to "experts" in nutrition and medical recommendations.

 I'm not a doctor.
 Please do your own research and feel free to drop a comment below with your experiences in this way of eating or anything on your mind.